Kembawacela: Burrowing

 Kembawacela shares various features with other cistecephalids associated with a fossorial (burrowing) lifestyle.
 The ulna, the only known bone from the forelimb, has the typically large olecranon process associated with scratch-digging found in other cistecephalids.

 The skull has various features associated with burrowing, being broad and wedge-shaped.
 The large, forward facing eyes may be related to seeing in low-light environments, with binocular vision providing greater light sensitivity, although this is not typical of modern fossorial mammals which have small eyes (as in Cistecephaloides and Kawingasaurus).
-Interestingly, Kembawacela is the only known cistecephalid known to preserve pieces of the bony sclerotic ring surrounding the eye, and they are remarkably smaller than is suggested by the size of the orbits.
+Interestingly, Kembawacela is the only known cistecephalid known to preserve pieces of the bony scleral ring surrounding the eye, and they are remarkably smaller than is suggested by the size of the orbits.
 However, they were too incompletely preserved to estimate the light sensitivity of the eyes.

 The footplates of the bony stapes are large, associated with hearing low-frequency sounds underground, although its inner-ear is not as specialised as Kawingasaurus.